TannertheHowell/modular-fractal-generator/doc/Manual.md

       * To open the fractal on Linux....
 If you're using Linus you better already know or how did you even get to this point?
   * In the case of the program having an error:
-    * If you type in the command without a fractal name: You will get a list of the possible fractals which you can then use to try again with a new command
+    * If you type in the command without a fractal name: You will get a list of the possible fractals which you can then use to try again with a new command as well as a message saying "Please provide the name of a fractal as an argument", in this case, simply follow the error messages instructions to get passed the error.
-    * If you mistype a fractal name, or try one that doesn't exist you will get an error of "ERROR: ______ is not a valid fractal".
+    * If you mistype a fractal name, or try one that doesn't exist you will get an error of "Pattern type not recognized, try another pattern type".
 To fix this error, enter a valid (and correctly spelt) fractal name at the end of the command